hazemanwer2000/manytools/gui/scene-gazer/README.md

 }
 ```

-Note: Only `tags` metadata information is supported for directories.
+Note: Only `description` metadata information is supported for directories.